slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never argue with a fool, onlookers may not be able to tell the difference."
 -- Mark Twain*

+### How to tell good stories?

+> *"Cinema is just life with the boring parts cut out."
+-- Alfred Hitchcock*

+Good stories condense a massive amount of details into a consumable and shareable form.
+It’s primary purpose isn’t accuracy, but entertainment.
+When it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

+> *"The more you say, the less people remember."
+-- François Fénelon*

 ### On public speaking

+> *"The secret to public speaking is to speak as if you were alone."
+-- Naval Ravikant*

 Hints:

 - You don't need to answer their questions.
-You can say whatever you want if it's interesting.
-- Know when to answer boring on easy to misinterpret questions.
+You can say whatever you want if it's interesting but learn when to answer boring on easy to misinterpret questions.
 - Agree as much as you can without lieing.
 Ask questions instead of desagreeing.

-> *"The secret to public speaking is to speak as if you were alone."
--- Naval Ravikant*

-> *"When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
-Your eyes telegraph to others whether you really believe what you are saying."
--- Kevin Kelly*

 > *"Always say less than necessary."
--- Kevin Kelly*

-> *"When public speaking, pause frequently.
-Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details."
 -- Kevin Kelly*